slokdubey588-pixel/apnacollege-demo/README.md

 # apnacollege-demo
-it is my first project in git repository
+it is my first git repository
+author- slok dubey